1. Art Gallery

 5. Artist Lecture Series

 The Mendocino College Art Gallery, housed in the Center for Visual and Performing Arts (CVPA), celebrated its 25th anniversary in 2020.
 Since its inception in 1995, the gallery has made a significant contribution to the cultural life of Mendocino County, presenting more than 100 exhibitions during this time.
-Celebrating regional artists, the gallery stays true to its educational role and provides students an opportunity to learn firsthand about gallery management, exhibition design, and installation practices.
+Celebrating regional, national and international artists as well as MC students, the gallery stays true to its educational role and provides students an opportunity to learn firsthand about gallery management, exhibition design, and installation practices.

 The mission of the Mendocino College Art Gallery is to: